 Most of us live on our phones these days.
 While some may bemoan this reliance on technology, there are certainly useful elements, especially when it comes to our health.
 Using technology is a great way to keep you motivated to achieve your goals.
 For cancer patients, technology can help to keep track of symptoms and other important things like medical appointments, crucial at a time when there is so much upheaval in your life.
-We’ve rounded up 5 of our favorite health apps which aim to help your general well being and happiness.
+We’ve rounded up five of our favorite health apps which aim to help your general wellbeing and happiness.

-Fooducate is an excellent app for helping to choose healthy options when grocery shopping.
+Fooducate is an excellent app for helping you choose healthy options when grocery shopping.
 The app includes a bar code scanner, which reads the food label and gives the food a rating from A-D in terms of healthiness.
 It will also recommend healthy foods based on what you currently eat, so the variety in your diet can be improved.

-This app is specifically helpful to those going through cancer treatment, where chemo brain can leave you feeling as though you’re in a fog.
+This app is specifically helpful for those going through cancer treatment, where chemo brain can leave you feeling as though you’re in a fog.
 It features specific guides for 120 different types of cancers, so you can source reliable information relevant to you.
-It allows you to look up your medications, and keep track of any symptoms or side effects from treatment so that you can discuss them with your medical team.
+It allows you to look up your medications and keep track of any symptoms or side effects from treatment so that you can discuss them with your medical team.
 It also allows you to note questions for your medical team and record their answers, to make the most of your appointments.